 What to include in the review:

 Anyone who’s ever been arrested and sent to jail has some stories to tell about the whole experience.
 Why’d you end up in jail?
 Did you experience fair treatment?
 What was your daily routine in jail?
 What were the other inmates like?
 Did going to jail affect your life?
 How?

 Tell Your Story About Surry County Detention Center

 Make some good friends in jail?
-Want to throw a shout out to a person you met in jail?
+Want to send a message to a person you met in jail?
 Leave a message for them here.